romorin/romorin.github.com/_projects/calc.md

 An online calculator with basic operations, on/off, memory, square root and modulus support, using a picture of a real calculator for display.

 Had a lot of fun with this one.
 Calculating the offsets for the buttons was long and boring, but worth it.
-Also satisfied of my design of the code in js.
+Also satisfied with my design of the code in js.